Kirk Pearson

 I am the founder of Dogbotic, a creative audio studio where I’ve taught thousands of students from fifty countries how to build synthesizers from scratch—a subject I literally wrote the book on (Electronic Music From Scratch, Make: Publications).

-I still cut my sandwiches diagonally.
+I cut my sandwiches diagonally.

 kirkpear at gmail dot com